daniabib/overweight-dogs/README.md

 A simple Streamlit was built to simplify the use of the model by clients.
 The model is integrated with FastAPI, and can be accessed on the /prediction endpoint.
 It is already deployable via Docker and has GPU support if needed.

+The application is also already deployable on AWS ECS.

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://docs.docker.com/get-docker/):